- The Players and Cards

+As all melded cards score for the player who melded them, when laying off a card on another player's meld, you place the card in front of yourself, rather than alongside the existing meld.
 Sometimes, when laying off a card, there is more than one meld it could be attached to.
-In this case the player laying off must choose which meld to extend.
-For example, if there is a sequence 7 8 9 and a group 10 10 10 on the board, and you have a 10 in your hand, you can choose whether to add your 10 to the sequence or the group, but once it is played, it cannot be moved.
+In this case the player laying off must choose and state which meld they are extending.
+For example, if there is a sequence 7 8 9 and a group 10 10 10 on the board, and you have a 10 in your hand, you can choose whether to add your 10 to the sequence or the group.
+Once the choice has been made it cannot be altered.

 Example: A has put down 5-6-7, B has put down 9-9-9.
 B can lay off the 8 on A's sequence.
 C can now put down the 9 and must announce whether it is being added to the hearts run or to C's set of nines.
 If C added the 9 to the heart run, D can now extend the run further by laying down the 10.
 If C had announced the 9 as belonging to the set of nines then of course it would not be legal to lay down the 10 as an extension of the run, which is still only 5-6-7-8.